jevakallio/needly/README.md

 Although Needly was originally designed for use in Backbone application, it has no external dependencies.
 Go ahead and include Needly in your project any way you see fit. `Needly` works as a browser global, AMD module, and with node.js.

 Start by initializing a new `Needly.Container`.
-In most cases you'll need one container throughout the applicatioon lifetime.
+In most cases you'll need one container throughout the application lifetime.

 ```javascript
   var needs = new Needly.Container();